gaissmai/interval/README.md

 Supersets() O(k*log(n))
 ```

-The author is propably the first (december 2022) using augmented treaps
+The author is propably the first (in december 2022) using augmented treaps
 as a very promising [data structure] for the representation of dynamic IP address tables
 for arbitrary ranges, that enables most and least specific range matching and even more lookup methods
 returning sets of intervals.